Basic Ballet Positions

 - saute (soh-tay): to jump.
 This sort of jump is performed "two feet to two feet."
 This means that you leave the ground by jumping off of both feet at the same time and you land on both feet at the same time.
 Begin in a plie (as described above).
 Using your feet the same way you did to perform releve, propel yourself into the air.
 Be sure to straighten and extend your legs in the air, but land in plie to cushion your knees.

 Now, combine what you have learned.
 Choose one position of the feet to stand in and one position of the arms to hold at the same time.
 Next, perform each of the movements of dance listed above while continuing to hold the positions of the feet and arms you chose.
 Now you’re dancing!

-All photographs of new PBT Corps dancers JoAnna Schmidt and Corey Bourbonniere.
-Photos taken by Kelly Perkovich.
+Artists: PBT Corps de Ballet dancers JoAnna Schmidt and Corey Bourbonniere.
+Photos by Kelly Perkovich.